codebybrett/savesmalljpeg/README.md

 ## How to download

-Save the script to your computer from this link: [savesmalljpeg.jsx](https://raw.githubusercontent.com/codebybrett/savesmalljpeg/master/savesmalljpeg.jsx)
+Save the script to your computer from this link: [savesmalljpeg.jsx](https://raw.githubusercontent.com/codebybrett/savesmalljpeg/master/savesmalljpeg.jsx).
+Depending on your browser you may need to right-click on the link and use the "Save Target As..." or "Save Link As..." option.

 ## How to use